 By Luke Lancaster

-Must of the difficulty with this sacrament has to do with the legalism of Catholics.
+Much of the difficulty with those who reject this sacrament has to do with the legalism of Catholics.
 Some people just confess their sins in the sacrament, without having a deep interior repentance from the sin.
-They will not strongly attempt to avoid the sin in the future.
-This causes non-Catholics to assume that the sacrament of Confession is just a bunch of empty rituals.
+They will not avoid the sin in the future.
+This is an empty use of the sacrament and does not actually result in forgiveness of sins.

 If there is confession without repentance, then imagine a friend who said he was sorry for stealing money, but continued to do it.
 It’s one thing if he is trying to stop but has difficulty at times.
 It’s another thing to just say empty words.
 If that is the case with this sacrament, i.e. a person confesses a particular sin, but does not intend to stop, then his sins have not been forgiven by God.
 For God is ultimately the one forgiving.
 If the priest recognizes that the person is not truly repentant, then the priest can withhold forgiveness.
 St. Padre Pio was known to have done this.